SebastianOpazoM/fondecyt11911299/data/extract_basic_responses_documentation.md

-# FONDECYT Complete Data Extraction Pipeline Documentation
+# FONDECYT 1191299 + Psychotherapy Feedback Study - Complete Data Extraction Pipeline Documentation

 ## Overview

-The `extract_basic_responses.R` script is a comprehensive data extraction pipeline that processes PostgreSQL database dumps from the FONDECYT research project.
+The `extract_basic_responses.R` script is a comprehensive data extraction pipeline that processes PostgreSQL database dumps from the FONDECYT 1191299 + Psychotherapy Feedback Study research project software (MindKey).
 It extracts item responses and enhances them with metadata from multiple related tables, creating a complete dataset for analysis.

 ## Script Purpose